I learned about HALT-B in some class. You can easily tick it off on your fingers:

 When she gets like this I can usually use mild sarcasm to reflect back to her the absurdity of her statements.
 Note the use of the word ‘mild.’
 Tiredness can take mild and, if I’m not careful, bypass moderate and land on caustic sarcasm before Princess Leia’s hair comes into it!
 That evening I was cruising towards caustic when she rightly said, “Wow, you’re a bit sarcastic tonight.”

-She was more than a bit generous and gentle saying that to me!
-Thankfully, that evening the Helper confirmed with a knife to my heart her admonition and I was able to dial it back to mild.
+She was more than a bit generous and gentle!
+Thankfully, the Helper confirmed with a knife to my heart her admonition and I was able to dial it back to mild.
 But I know I don’t do well with tired.
 Late at night I’m good in a crisis, not in a deep conversation and if I’m not on guard what starts off as merely a foolish choice of words can end in blatant, distance causing sin.
 Now, confession can be made and distance closed.
 However, how much lighter and freer to be able to go to bed or face the next morning without regret!

 How about you?
 Which are your greatest stumbling blocks?